 The Convention on the Rights of the Child

-Article 1 – A child means every human being below the age of eighteen.
+Article 1 – A child means every human being below the age of 18.

-Article 2 – State parties must ensure all rights apply to children regardless of their age race, religion, gender, wealth or birthplace.
+Article 2 – States parties must ensure all rights apply to children regardless of their age, race, religion, gender, wealth or birthplace.

-Article 3 – All signatories of the convention must work towards actions in the best interests of the child.
+Article 3 – All signatories to the convention must work towards actions in the best interests of the child.